Luftschlosser/CppAvrLib/README.md

 - Eeprom

 Peripheries can be accessed via `resources/Periphery.h`.
-Interrupt delegate handlers can be accessed via `resources/Interrupts.h`.
+Interrupt delegate handlers can be accessed via `resources/Interrupts.h` and enabled in `resources/Configuration.h`.

+All peripheries were intended to be allocated/deallocated at runtime, but that mechanism turned out to be unnecessary for most use-cases, so the implementation is incomplete (missing errorhandling) and I recommend disabling it in `resources/Configuration.h`.

 ## Supported Microcontrollers